Systems of transversal sections near critical energy levels of Hamiltonian systems in $\mathbb{R}^4$: Introduction

 \subsection{An open question}

 One could try to obtain a system of transversal sections adapted to the strictly convex singular subset $S_0\subset H^{-1}(0)$.
-The expected picture is the following: there exists an unknotted periodic orbit $P_{3,0}\subset \dot S_0$, which has Conley-Zehnder index $3$ and is the binding of a singular foliation $\F_0$. $\F_0$ contains an open cylinder $V_{0}\subset \dot S_0$ so that its closure $D_\infty:= {\rm closure} (V_{0}\cup \{p_c\})\subset S_0$ is a topological embedded closed disk containing $p_c$ in its interior and boundary coinciding with $P_{3,0}$.
-In the complement $S_0 \setminus D_\infty $, $\F_0$ contains a smooth one parameter family of embedded open disks $D_{\tau,0}\subset \dot S_0,\tau \in (0,1)$, so that the closure of each $D_{\tau,0}$ has boundary $\partial D_{\tau,0} = P_{3,0} \forall \tau,$ and converges to $D_\infty$ as $\tau \to 0^+$ and as $\tau \to 1^-$, through opposite sides of $D_\infty$.
+The expected picture is the following: there exists an unknotted periodic orbit $P_{3,0}\subset \dot S_0$, which has Conley-Zehnder index $3$ and is the binding of a singular foliation $\F_0$. $\F_0$ contains an open cylinder $V_{0}\subset \dot S_0$ so that its closure $D_\infty:= {\rm closure} (V_{0}\cup \{p_c\})\subset S_0$ is a topological embedded closed disk containing $p_c$ in its interior and whose boundary coincides with $P_{3,0}$.
+In the complement $S_0 \setminus D_\infty $, $\F_0$ contains a smooth one parameter family of embedded open disks $D_{\tau,0}\subset \dot S_0,\tau \in (0,1)$, so that the closure of each $D_{\tau,0}$ has boundary $\partial D_{\tau,0} = P_{3,0}, \forall \tau,$ and converges to $D_\infty$ as $\tau \to 0^+$ and as $\tau \to 1^-$, through opposite sides of $D_\infty$.
 All regular leaves in $\dot S_0$ are transverse to the Hamiltonian vector field.
-In fact, this is a bifurcation picture for foliations adapted to $S_E$, as one goes from the open book decomposition with disk-like pages for the component $S_E, E<0$ small, near $S_0$ and obtained in \cite{convex}, to the $2-3$ foliation adapted to $S_E$ for $E>0$, obtained in Theorem \ref{main1}.
-If such a singular foliation adapted to $S_0$ exists, then each disk $D_{\tau,0}, \tau \in (0,1),$ and the disk $V_{0} \cup \{p_c\}$ are disk-like global surfaces of section for the Hamiltonian flow restricted to $S_0$ in the following sense: every orbit in $\dot S_0 \setminus P_{3,E}$ hits one such disk infinitely many times forward in time, except the branch $\gamma^s$ of the stable manifold of $p_c$ in $\dot S_0$, which is one-dimensional.
-In local coordinates $(q_1,q_2,p_1,p_2)$, $\gamma^s$ is given by $\{p_1=q_2=p_2=0,q_1 \geq 0\}$.
-Considering the continuation of $\gamma^s$ to be the branch of the unstable manifold of $p_c$ in $S_0$, given locally by $\{q_1=q_2=p_2=0, p_1 \geq 0\}$, one can define a continuous area-preserving return map for all of these disks.
-It turns out that the return map and its positive iterates are smooth except perhaps at those points intersecting $\gamma^s$, where an infinite twist near each of such points appears after finitely many iterations of the return map.
+In fact, this is a bifurcation picture for foliations adapted to $S_E$, as one goes from the open book decomposition with disk-like pages for a component near $S_0$, also denoted $S_E$ for all $E<0$ small, obtained in \cite{convex}, to the $2-3$ foliation adapted to $S_E$ for $E>0$, obtained in Theorem \ref{main1}.
+If such a singular foliation adapted to $S_0$ exists, then the disks $D_{\tau,0}, \tau \in (0,1),$ and the disk $V_{0} \cup \{p_c\}$ are disk-like global surfaces of section for the Hamiltonian flow restricted to $S_0$ in the following sense: every orbit in $\dot S_0 \setminus P_{3,E}$ hits one such disk infinitely many times forward in time, except the branch $\gamma^s$ of the stable manifold of $p_c$ in $\dot S_0$, which is one-dimensional.
+In local coordinates $(q_1,q_2,p_1,p_2)$, the local branch of $\gamma^s$ is given by $\{p_1=q_2=p_2=0,q_1 \geq 0\}$.
+Considering the continuation of the local branch of $\gamma^s$ to be the local branch of the unstable manifold of $p_c$ in $S_0$, given by $\{q_1=q_2=p_2=0, p_1 \geq 0\}$, one can define a continuous area-preserving return map for all of these disks.
+It turns out that the return map and its positive iterates are smooth except perhaps at those points intersecting $\gamma^s$, where an infinite twist near each of such points appears after finitely many iterations.
 It follows that $\dot S_0$ contains either $2$ or infinitely many periodic orbits, where a homoclinic orbit to $p_c$, if it exists, is counted as a periodic orbit.
 In \cite{GS1}, the binding orbit $P_{3,0}$ is proved to exist and in \cite{GS2} such a foliation is proved to exist under very restrictive assumptions such as integrability or quasi-integrability of the flow.
 The general case, possibly assuming only dynamical convexity for $\dot S_0$, is still open.